-The proportion of respondents to the Place Survey who feel safe in their local area after dark fell from 59% in 2022 to 48% in 2025 with a corresponding increase in those saying that they feel unsafe (from 27% to 38%).
+The proportion of survey respondents who feel safe in their local area after dark fell from 59% in 2022 to 48% in 2025 with a corresponding increase in those saying that they feel unsafe (from 27% to 38%).

 Historically, the balance between those who said they felt safe and those who felt unsafe significantly worsened in 2018, before remaining at the same level in both 2020 and 2022.